One Hope Street

 NARCAN is a medicine that quickly reverses an opioid overdose and can help save a person’s life.
 It works by blocking the effects of opioids in the body.
 Anyone can use it in an emergency to help someone until medical care arrives.

-NARCAN is available for patients and families at all Wheeler Family Health & Wellness Centers.
+NARCAN is available for patients and families at all Wheeler Family Health & Wellness Centers, including an open cabinet in New Britain for the easiest access.

-You can also walk in for primary care evaluations in some locations (see location details below).
+Walk in for primary care evaluations at some locations

-Current patients - Please call or text us to schedule your next appointment!
+Call or text to schedule your next appointment

-You may also just walk in in Bristol, Hartford, and New Britain.
+Walk-ins welcome in Bristol, Hartford, and New Britain

 Monday–Thursday: